COVID-19 Vaccines

 Who Can Get a COVID-19 Vaccine?

-COVID-19 vaccines are one of the best tools we have to fight the COVID-19 pandemic and help restore health and economic security for our families and communities.
+COVID-19 vaccines are one of the best tools we have to fight COVID-19.
 Getting the COVID-19 vaccine will help protect yourself, your family and your community from COVID-19.
-Together, we can help end the pandemic; it's up to all of us.
+Together, we can help stop the spread of COVID-19; it's up to all of us.

 Adults and children who are immunocompromised are at greater risk for severe illness and death from COVID-19 infection.
-This group of individuals has different recommendations for COVID-19 vaccines, including an additional dose.
-An additional dose is not the same as a booster dose.
-An additional dose is considered part of the initial vaccine series, whereas a booster is not.
-The CDC provides detailed information on additional and booster doses for immunocompromised individuals based on age, brand of vaccine, and length of time since last dose.
-Regardless of immunocompromised status, everyone should ensure they are up to date with COVID-19 doses and boosters.
+This group of individuals has different recommendations for COVID-19 vaccines.
+Immunocompromised people can get an additional updated COVID-19 vaccine two months after receiving their first.Ā Regardless of immunocompromised status, everyone should ensure they are up to date with COVID-19 doses and boosters.

 You can get both the flu vaccine and a COVID-19 vaccine at the same time.
 Experts recommend that the vaccines be given in two separate locationsāeither one inch apart in the same arm or one in each arm.